localstack/localstack-blog.github.io/content/2024-01-21-add-authentication-authorization-to-localstack-with-the-authress-extension/index.md

 Since this is an API based service, we can validate it works correctly, by making a call to one of the protected resources in this service.
 If you are using your own application service, choose one of the available endpoints there.

-[The Authress Starter Kit for Express](https://authress.io/knowledge-base/docs/SDKs/javascript?source=localstack&sdk=express) has user, account, and resource endpoints already available.
+The [Authress Starter Kit for Express](https://authress.io/knowledge-base/docs/SDKs/javascript?source=localstack&sdk=express) has user, account, and resource endpoints already available.
 Here you can test the resource endpoint.
-And to do that we first need a valid access token.
-You can Authress via the UI to get a valid access token or you can receive one from the Authress Extension.
+And to do that, we first need a valid access token.
+You can generate a valid access token in the [Authress Management Portal](https://authress.io/app/#/authress-local?focus=token-generation) or you can receive one from the Authress Extension.

 To get an access token from the Authress Extension, run the following command: